• Live Help

 Pruning Arborescens/Smooth Hydrangea/Annabelle type Hydrangeas

-Arborescens, or Annabelle hydrangeas, bloom on old and new wood.
+Arborescens, smooth, or Annabelle type hydrangeas, bloom on old and new wood.
 Late winter/early spring is the best time for pruning.
 Cut back to control the size or to shape the plant.
 Remove any damaged or crossed branches.

 Pruning Paniculata Hydrangeas